Nuclear Safety Co-operation Instrument (NSCI)

 The Nuclear Safety Co-operation Instrument (NSCI) finances measures to support a higher level of nuclear safety, radiation protection and the application of efficient and effective safeguards of nuclear materials in third countries.
 Since 1 January 2007, it replaces the TACIS Nuclear Safety Programme which had covered safety of nuclear installation in the New Independent States (NIS), created as a result of the break-up of the Soviet Union.

-Brussels, 26 April, 2013 – The EU launched a healthcare project for residents of the Chernobyl Exclusion Zone in the city of Ivankiev near Chernobyl.
-A ceremony to mark the launch of the EUR 4.2 million project was held, attended by MEPs Michele Rivasi and Corinne Lepage and the Head of the EU Delegation to Ukraine, Ambassador Jan Tombinski.
+Brussels, 26 April, 2013 – A ceremony to mark the launch of the EUR 4.2 million project was held, attended by MEPs Michele Rivasi and Corinne Lepage and the Head of the EU Delegation to Ukraine, Ambassador Jan Tombinski.
 Together with representatives from the Ukrainian government and the Ukrainian Science and Technology Centre of Ukraine, they also paid tribute to the victims of the Chernobyl accident.

 Brussels, 22 March, 2013 – Between 4 and 8 February 2013, the EuropeAid Days brought together members of each EU Delegation in Brussels to discuss wide-ranging EU Development policy and strategy.

 Brussels, 24 January, 2013 – In a three-day meeting of the European Commission and the Regulatory Cooperation Forum (RCF), a forum facilitated and promoted by the International Atomic Energy Agency (IAEA), organised from 22 to 24 January in Brussels, around sixty high-level participants from regulatory authorities from all over the world and EC/IAEA officials discussed activities under the EC's Instrument for Nuclear Safety Cooperation (INSC).